-- 5. Completed initial applications (and where appropriate Renewal and Variation applications), including the Scottish Fire & Rescue Service checklist, must be accompanied by the following documentation (an application will be considered incompetent unless accompanied by this information) and submitted by email to the Electoral Registration and Licensing Office (licensing.board@dundeecity.gov.uk) 21 City Square, Dundee, DD1 3BY Tel: 01382 434444): - a) An accurate plan of the premises indicating the following: - i.
-The use and dimensions of each room. - ii.
-Maximum guest occupancy of the sleeping accommodation. - b) Details (i.e. evidence of current cover) of your existing insurance arrangements for the premises, and Public Liability Insurance to a minimum cover of £5m per dwelling (see note 52) - c) Current Electrical Certificates of Compliance: Electrical Installation Condition Report (EICR) and a current Portable Appliance Test (PAT) Certificate (see notes 42-45). - d) Gas Certificates of Compliance (see note 46-48). - e) EPC Certificate (see note 26). - f) A Legionella Risk Assessment (see note 39). - g) Evidence of operating as a STL prior to the 1 October 2022 where the application is for an existing STL. - h) Completed Scottish Fire & Rescue Service Fire Safety Checklist. - 6.
+- 5. Completed initial applications (and where appropriate Renewal and Variation applications), including the Scottish Fire & Rescue Service checklist, must be accompanied by the following documentation (an application will be considered incompetent unless accompanied by this information): - a) A plan of the premises to a suitable metric scale (preferably 1:50) indicating the following: - i.
+Floor plans of each level including the layout, purpose and occupancy of all rooms together with the location of sanitary ware, cooking facilities and the fire detection and alarm system. - ii.
+Maximum guest occupancy of the property. - b) Details (i.e. evidence of current cover) of your existing insurance arrangements for the premises, and Public Liability Insurance to a minimum cover of £5m per dwelling (see note 56) - c) Current Electrical Certificates of Compliance: Electrical Installation Condition Report (EICR) and a current Portable Appliance Test (PAT) Certificate (see notes 45-49). - d) Gas Certificates of Compliance (see note 26). - e) EPC Certificate (see note 27) - f) A Legionella Risk Assessment (see note 42) - 6.
 The Public Notice enclosed with the application form, suitably protected from the elements, must be prominently displayed on or near the short-term let property, for both Initial Applications and Renewal Applications.
 It should be displayed so that it can be conveniently read from the public footpath for a period of 21 days from the date the application is lodged with the Council. - 7.
-After the notice has been displayed for 21 days, a certificate of compliance (also enclosed with the application form) must be completed and the whole notice returned, electronically, to the Electoral Registration and Licensing Office (licensing.board@dundeecity.gov.uk) 21 City Square, Dundee, DD1 3BY (Tel: 01382 434444).
+After the notice has been displayed for 21 days, a certificate of compliance (also enclosed with the application form) must be completed and the whole notice returned, electronically, to the Electoral Registration and Licensing Office (licensing.board@dundeecity.gov.uk 21 City Square, Dundee, DD1 3BY (Tel: 01382 43####).
 If the Notice is removed, obscured or defaced, it should be replaced as soon as possible and the details recorded on the Certificate of Compliance. (see note 15) - 8.
-The processing of an application will, as required, involve consultations with PSSU, Building Standards, Planning, other Council departments Department, Police Scotland and the Scottish Fire and Rescue Service (SFRS). - 9.
+The processing of an application will, as required, involve consultations with PSSU, Building Standards, Planning, other Council departments Department, Police Scotland and the Scotlish Fire and Rescue Service (SFRS). - 9.
 Where the Council's Planning Authority raise a valid objection to an application, the application will not be processed and will be the subject of a Preliminary Refusal pending verification that the necessary permission has been obtained.
 Where a host or operator subsequently obtains planning permission (or a certificate of lawfulness of use or development) and re-submits their application within 28 days of obtaining planning permission, no additional fee will be charged.
 Applicants will be advised in writing that their application is subject to a Preliminary Refusal.